-Found 20 - 30 results of 87 programs matching keyword "solar energy"
+Found 20 - 30 results of 88 programs matching keyword "solar energy"

+What is dark energy?
+Cosmologist Rocky Kolb explains how the South Pole Telescope will help us understand the properties and nature of this mysterious force.
 Want to get off the grid but think it’s just too expensive?
 UCB's Dr. Jeff Grossman explains how nanotechnology may be used to make solar panels cheaper.
 We’ll also hear from philosopher Patrick Lin of the Nanoethics Group about ethical dilemmas that crop up when we try to improve our lives through nanotechnology.
 The two Mars Rovers are alive and well after surviving their second Martian winter.
 Come and see photos of discoveries they made during their third year on Mars, with Exploratorium Senior Scientist Paul Doherty.

 The South Pole Telescope captured its first light on Feb.
 16, 2007!
 Join Exploratorium host Mary Miller as she talks with scientists at the South Pole and finds out more about life at the Pole.
 Mary Miller chats with scientists at the South Pole about the nearly-completed telescope.
 The satellite connection to the pole deteriorated quickly, and we hope to repeat this program in the near future.
 Stay tuned for updates!
 What's Christmas like at the South Pole?
 Also learn about the Race Around the World and the installation of the telescope's new receiver.
 Join Senior Scientist Paul Doherty as he measures the power used by two lightbulbs--one incandescent and one fluorescent--that make the same amount of light.
 Tom Crawford and Jeff McMahon show us a day in the life of a South Pole scientist, then talk about what the telescope will be searching for: dark matter, galaxy clusters, and evidence of the universe expanding.
 South Pole scientists Tom Crawford and Jeff McMahon take us on a virtual tour of the South Pole Station, then discuss working in the polar environment.
 Join Exploratorium staff Paul Doherty and Robyn Higdon as they discuss the Transit of Mercury.
-On November 8, 2006, Mercury slowly slid across the face of the sun during a relatively rare event known as a transit.
-The Exploratorium's Live@ crew was at the Kitt Peak National Observatory in Arizona to cover the event.
-This webcast includes a brief history of Kitt Peak and its 21 telescopes.